 There are a lot of things to do on Vancouver Island.
 Whichever region you end up staying in, you will surely not run out of Vancouver Island activities.

-It is no wonder that a lot of things to do on Vancouver Island stem from its natural settings.
-Some of these include whale watching, sport fishing and surfing.
+It is no wonder that many things to do on Vancouver Island stem from its natural settings.
+Some of these include whale watching, sport fishing, and surfing.

 The mild climate partnered with the rich community on Vancouver Island makes many of its outdoor activities and recreational spots open to be experienced all year round.

 You may find some too quirky for your taste – imagine seeing goats on the roof of your farmer’s market!

 Others may intrigue you; you might dig in – I’m talking about suspended spherical hotel rooms!

 Victoria alone, British Columbia’s capital city, is home to many interesting spots and historical finds.

 One of these is the popular Miniature World, a celebration of culture, arts, and entertainment all under one roof.

 Let us have a look at the different things to do on Vancouver Island per region:

 - SOUTH ISLAND REGION